11th August 2019

 I was attracted to Guardian as I align with many of their values.
 They have a strong belief that children are holders with rights and are seen as capable, competent and individual beings.
 Guardian equips its Educators with the tools and knowledge to create an aspirational framework and curriculum that will support children to gain skills for an ever-changing world.
 Guardian further values the significance of strong partnerships with parents and making connections with the community, which is a strong focus for us at High Street.

 What have you learnt about children during your early childcare and education career and how would you sum up your approach/passion to helping them on their learning, emotional, social and life journey?

 Working with children is so fulfilling and the everyday lessons they teach us are so valuable.
 Most importantly, they have taught me to live in the present moment.
 To listen, to wonder and to know that with a little determination and creativity we can resolve anything.
 I believe an environment where children can thrive must foster a sense of belonging where the Educators have a genuine interest to get to know them and their family.
-An environment must be nurturing, responsive, predictable and stable.
+An environment, like ours at High Street, must be nurturing, responsive, predictable and stable.
 A place where children have freedom to explore and ponder together.
 I believe authentic relationships must be built with the families to ensure the best outcome for the child is a mutual goal and can be tailored to each individual.
 I enjoy creating these connections and strengthening my social community.

 What are you most excited about working with children on/teaching children about and why?

 There is not one particular thing I enjoy teaching children, as I like the surprise of what the children want to learn.
 I enjoy the challenge, the investigation and seeking the answers together.

 5 quick fun facts about Aymie